-The advection diffusion equation (ADE) is solved in two dimensions to obtain the crosswind integrated concentration.
-In this solution we used Laplace transformation technique considering the wind speed depends on vertical height.
-Eddy diffusivity depends on downwind and vertical distances.
-The two predicted and observed concentrations data taken on the Copenhagen in Denmark were compared.
+The advection diffusion equation (ADE) is solved in two directions to obtain the crosswind integrated concentration.
+The solution we usedLaplace transformation technique and considering the wind speed depends on the vertical height and eddy diffusivity depends on downwind and vertical distances.
+The two predicted concentrations and observed concentration data taken on the Copenhagen in Denmark were compared.